cvgmi/mvvs_cuda/README.md

-# MVC_CUDA: A CUDA implementation of the MVC and MVVS layers.
+# MVVS_CUDA: A CUDA implementation of the MVC and MVVS layers.

 ## Insallation instructions:
 This package is built as a PyTorch CUDA extension, and thus requires a non-root installation of Python and PyTorch to